abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 ### Single module with partitions

 We have for example a package `Core`.
-It defines a single C++ module with the same name.
-It also defines a C++ namespace with the same name.
+It defines a single C++ module and a C++ namespace with the same name.

 The `Core` module is further structured into
 [module partitions](https://abuehl.github.io/2026/03/23/using-ms-partitions.html).